yiisoft/active-record/docs/en/testing.md

 composer require --dev yiisoft/db-pgsql --ansi
 ```

-2. Run the Docker container for the dbms you want to test.
+2. Run the Docker container for the DBMS you want to test.
 3. Run the tests.

 ```shell